 Netherlands Benefit Management

-The second important aspect of Netherlands benefit management includes offering any additional benefits that may not be required but are expected by employees.
-Employers in the Netherlands often provide a travel allowance that can go toward a leased car or pay 100% of an employee’s train or bus fares for commuting.
+The second important aspect of the Netherlands benefit management includes offering any additional benefits that may not be required but are expected by employees.
+Employers in the Netherlands often provide a travel allowance that can go toward a leased car, or pay 100% of an employee’s train or bus fares for commuting.

 Restrictions for Benefits and Compensation